 Retailers, big tech and software businesses, vehicle manufacturers, insurance providers and logistics organizations are all considering or ready to introduce embedded financial services to serve their businesses and customers.

-The main financial industry disruption from embedded finance will be affected by simplicity.
+This simplified financial experience will drive the prominent financial industry disruption from embedded finance.
 Embedded finance removes friction from the purchase cycle, making it more affordable and faster for the customer.

-This simplicity changes the traditional paradigm in which consumers come to banking providers in search of the required service.
-Instead, embedded means that the customer receives the service exactly when it is needed without much effort.
+Simplicity changes the traditional paradigm in which consumers come to banking providers in search of the required service.
+Instead, embedded means that the customer receives the service exactly when it is needed almost without any effort.

 Simplicity provided by embedded financial services will definitely take customer experience and expectations to a whole new level.
 Consumers will require easy-to-use and fast digital service from every financial provider, so even those who do not provide embedded finance should be ready to compete for simplification.